 The Festival takes place over 3 weeks during February each year.
 From small beginnings, it now attracts 3000+ performances from across the East Midlands regions.

 The Dance section takes place in Grantham over 5 days of the spring half-term break.
-The Schools’ Showcase, provides the opportunity for local schools to take part in musical ensembles, choral speaking, drama & educational dance.
-This takes place in Grantham during the day on a Friday, usually within two weeks of the Dance Section.
+The Schools’ Showcase takes place in Grantham during the day on a Friday, usually within two weeks of the Dance Section, It provides the opportunity for local schools to take part in musical ensembles, choral speaking, drama & educational dance.
 The Music, Drama and Film-making sections follow on from the Schools’ Showcase.
-Over that evening and the weekend, there is an opportunity for local (and some not so local) people of all ages to demonstrate their various talents and abilities across three venues in Colsterworth Village, with classes for individuals, duets, trios and groups.
+Over an evening and the weekend, there is an opportunity for people of all ages to demonstrate their various talents and abilities across three venues in Colsterworth village, with classes for individuals, duets, trios and groups.

-The Festival has become known as ‘The Friendly Festival’, a title we are very proud of.
+From our early days, the Festival become known as ‘The Friendly Festival’, a title we are very proud of.
 We are insistent that our competitors are made to feel welcome and at ease.
 For many of them, it is their first taste of competition, and we want it to be a memorable day.
 Every performance receives a certificate and a hand-written report from the adjudicator.
 Medals are awarded for 1st, 2nd and 3rd places and competitors in all the youngest classes receive ‘Well done’ medals.
 The majority of classes have trophies attached and from 2013, we have awarded 3 Bursary prizes annually to Dance pupils which goes towards their tuition costs.